 Looking for American Indian Band Music?
 Search no further!

-Two new works were composed by top Native American composer Brent Michael Davids to meet the educational standards in K-12 arts education for learning about American Indian culture.
+Two new works were composed by top Native American composer Brent Michael Davids to meet the educational standards in K-12 arts education for learning about American Indian culture: Indian Story Time & Indian Treaty Time.
+Now, there are two more band works to consider!
+Read more about them below: Made By American Indians & Grandmother Song.
 Be sure to check out the American Indian Band Music BLOG and add your own band photos and comments!

 INDIAN STORY TIME

 (3:15) For Concert Band Level 2-2.5.
 PDF: Score, Parts.

 A tribute to the American Indians of Minnesota, Indian Story Time musically recounts 2 tales of the Dakota and Ojibwe, respectively.
 Each story unfolds in a musical way within the band composition, while the full narratives are referenced in the sources below.
 The band melodies are reminiscent of Dakota and Ojibwe songs, but do not quote any particular tune, leaving that to the authenticity of the Indigenous People themselves.
 For example, some Native songs are sung only at certain ceremonies, at certain events, or times of the year.
 Some music is restricted and performed only by the Indians themselves.
 Other songs are open, and freely shared by anyone, both Indians and non-indians alike.
 However, in all cases, only American Indians can authentically create and perform American Indian music, and out of respect to their traditions, the band music does not contain any musical quotes or renditions of American Indian songs.
 The music is composed in the style of the songs, but is newly composed.